 Digital Signage for Schools: 21 Real Use Cases (2026)

-21 working digital signage use cases for K-12 schools — wayfinding, alerts, cafeteria menus, parent comms — with the hardware and content specs behind each.
+21 real school digital signage use cases for K-12 — emergency alerts, wayfinding, cafeteria menus, parent comms — with the hardware specs, software criteria, and budget bands behind each.

 On this page